-Currently, the Traffic Bureau of the Berkeley Police Department is staffed by four motor officers, one traffic data analyst, one sergeant and one lieutenant.
-Motor officers' responsibilities include injury-collision investigations and traffic enforcement; however, resources often deplete rapidly due to ancillary duties and personnel shortages in the operations/patrol division.
-Additionally, Berkeley Police Department is in a hiring freeze and is forecasting even more staffing challenges in the future.
+Currently, the Traffic Bureau of the Berkeley Police Department is staffed by two motor officers, one traffic data analyst, one sergeant and one lieutenant.
+Motor officers' responsibilities include injury-collision investigations and traffic enforcement; however, resources often deplete rapidly due to ancillary duties and personnel shortages in the Operations/Patrol Division.
+Additionally, the Berkeley Police Department is in the midst of a staffing shortage and is forecasting even more staffing challenges in the near future.
 Grant funding would build upon our current traffic safety efforts by allowing patrol and motor officers opportunities to address traffic safety and impaired driving - in addition to and outside of their regularly scheduled duties.
 Additionally, the funds would provide opportunities for leadership development and learning in traffic safety and DUI/impaired driving enforcement and enhance the department's overall mission of public safety.